Understanding Federal Tax Tables & Income Tax Brackets

 Section 3 of the Internal Revenue Code directs the IRS to publish IRS tax tables annually for individuals.
 The tables include rates, a range of personal income under each rate as well as an estimated taxable income.

 The tables allow taxpayers to estimate their liability without making computations.
-The tax tables for each year’s 1040 are published in a booklet (2020 income tax tables can be found here).
+The tax tables for each year’s 1040 are published in a booklet.
 The tables contain very narrow ranges of taxable income so that you can arrive at an amount that is as precise as possible.

 The IRS tax tables provide estimates for income under $100,000 and a worksheet for incomes above that.
 Of course, our software will always automatically calculate the exact liability so estimating is not required.